MetaMask/metamask-docs/docs/guide/create-dapp.md

 ## Basic Action(Part 1)

-Now let's navigate into the contract.js file inside you start folder.
+Now let's navigate into the contract.js file inside your start folder.

 Your file should look something like this.
 Don't worry about lines 1-31.